jconorgrogan/HermitBench/README.md

 Tracking what happens when LLMs are all alone with nobody to speak to

-# HermitBench  hermit_crab: An Autonomous LLM Introspection Benchmark
+# HermitBench: An Autonomous LLM Introspection Benchmark

 **HermitBench** is a benchmark designed to evaluate the autonomy, coherence, and introspective capabilities of Large Language Models (LLMs) when placed in a self-directed conversational loop.
 Inspired by the concept of a hermit deep in contemplation, the benchmark tests how an LLM maintains a dialogue when it is solely responsible for generating the prompts that drive the conversation forward, with the system acting only as a verbatim echo of its self-generated directives.